Repeated itching in the same spot often results from localized skin irritation, nerve sensitivity, or chronic conditions affecting that area.

 Topical Medications

-- Mild corticosteroid creams reduce inflammation.
+- Mild corticosteroid creams can reduce inflammation.

-- Calamine lotion soothes insect bites.
+- Calamine lotion may soothe insect bites and mild irritation.

 Oral Treatments